openebs-archive/openebs-docs/docs/prerequisites.md

 ---
 id: prerequisites
-title: Pre-requisites for Installation
+title: Prerequisites for Installation
 sidebar_label: Prerequisites
 ---

 ------

-This section will help you to understand the pre-requisites for the OpenEBS installation in a Kubernetes installed environment.

-The minimum requirements for the OpenEBS installation are;
+The following prerequisites are required for installing OpenEBS.

-1. Kubernetes cluster version >= 1.7.5 (OpenEBS needs CRD feature of Kubernetes)
+1. A Kubernetes cluster with version >= 1.7.5 (OpenEBS requires CRD feature of Kubernetes)

-2. Each Kubernetes node should have the open-iscsi package installed.
+2. open-iscsi package installed and configured on the Kubernetes cluster

+3. kubectl or helm installed and ready to use

+   ​

 Installing and configuring open-iscsi on Kubernetes will vary slightly depending on the platform and you can [find those instructions here](#iSCSIConfig).